Contact Seiwakai Karate Silicon Valley

 2025 Seiwakai members in Omagari Daisen Japan

 The seminar in Omagari Daisen began with great fanfare.
 Fujiwara Seiichi Shuseki Shihan led operations, assisted by Takahashi Satoru.
-Daily training blended Kihon (basic techniques) and advanced Kata, tailored to each participant’s grade, age, and level.
-As the week progressed, the intensity increased, pushing members to rise to Seiwakai’s high technical standard, all while maintaining safety—we’re happy to report no cases of heat exhaustion.
+Daily training blended Kihon (basic techniques) and advanced Kata, tailored specifically to each participant’s grade, age, and level.
+As the week progressed, the intensity increased, pushing members to rise to Seiwakai’s notoriously high technical standard, all while maintaining strict safety protocols—we are happy to report zero cases of heat exhaustion among our team.

-After the second session, Seiwakai members were treated to a special display of Daisen Hanabi (Fireworks) held outside the Hanabium (Omagari Hanabil Museum).
-Though the brief show did not coincide with the city’s major Hanabi festival, it was heartfelt gesture of Japan sincerity and hospitality.
+After the second session, Seiwakai members were treated to a special private display of Daisen Hanabi (Fireworks) held outside the Hanabium (Omagari Hanabi Museum).
+Though the brief show did not coincide with the city’s major annual Hanabi festival, it was a deeply heartfelt gesture of Japanese sincerity and hospitality.

 https://gojuryu.net/wp-content/uploads/2025/08/PXL_20250716_103528012-1.mp4

 We were formally welcomed by Mayor Hiroyuki Oimatsu of Daisen, his committee, and the local press during the second session of the day.
-Their presence was not ceremonial, but a sign of mutual respect, gratitude for Fujiwara Sensei’s leadership, and acknowledgment of the positive economic impact brought by international participation.
+Their presence was not merely ceremonial; it was a profound sign of mutual respect, gratitude for Fujiwara Sensei’s enduring leadership, and acknowledgment of the positive cultural and economic impact brought by international participation.

-Each member was gifted a ¥1000 station shop voucher and a cloth tote bag—perfect for carrying souvenirs while making it clear we were proud and welcomed visitors.
+Each member was graciously gifted a ¥1000 station shop voucher and a custom cloth tote bag—perfect for carrying souvenirs while clearly identifying us as proud, welcomed visitors to the region.

 Kei car life with our Nissan in Omagari Daisen